TerryV8/click-count/docs/ansible_playbook_kubernetes.md

-# Playbook for setting up Kubernetes - on Master & Workers
+# Play the Playbook for setting up Kubernetes - on Master & Workers

 First edit the inventory through /etc/ansible/host according to the Public DNS (IPv4) for each servers found on the EC2 AWS UI Console,